 – dried fruit

 – soda pop

-– sipping coffee/tea that with sugar added all day long
+– sipping coffee/tea with added sugar all day long

 – gum with sugar